emgullufsen/lovecraft/README.md

 # lovecraft

-## A Recurrent Neural Network built with Tensorflow - generates H.P.
+### A Recurrent Neural Network built with Tensorflow - generates H.P.
 Lovecraft-ian text using a model trained on the British horror author's corpus

-##Details about the scripts/notebooks
+#### Details about the scripts/notebooks:
 `scrape.py` script grabs corpus (105
 fiction titles) from: [https://hplovecraft.com](hplovecraft.com) - thank you!